cmrschwarz/scr/Readme.md

 #### Setting up geckodriver for selenium (firefox/tor)

-The geckodriver executable (to be placed in the root directory next to dl.py) can be downloaded from https://github.com/mozilla/geckodriver/releases
+The geckodriver executable (to be placed in the root directory next to screp) can be downloaded from https://github.com/mozilla/geckodriver/releases